zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 6
+### Challenge 6 - Open Reading Frames

-Translation of DNA begins at methionine amino acid encoded in DNA by the letters ATG, find the ATG codon (groups of 3 DNA bases) and identify the remaining codons up to the stop site (TAA, TAG, or TGA).
+Protein-coding regions begin at a start codon (ATG) and terminate at the first encountered stop codon (TAA, TAG, or TGA).

+Given a DNA sequence, locate the first ATG codon and split the sequence into codons (groups of three bases) from that point until the first stop codon is reached.

 ###### Output